micro-os-plus/web-jekyll/_posts/releases/2018-07-04-micro-os-plus-v6-3-14-released.md

 ---

-Version v6.3.14 is a **µOS++ IIIe** maintenance release.
+Version v6.3.14 is a **µOS++** maintenance release.
 The main addition is the functional POSIX I/O subsystem, which supports character devices, block devices and file systems.

 ## Affected packages